MattMcAdams/colorscale/README.md

 - Share settings via JSON export
 - Click button to copy all hex colors
 - Show advanced color info to see additional color formats and display WCAG contrast info

-## Roadmap

-- Create favicon
-- Create social media preview
-- Add meta tags
-- make public at color.mattmcadams.com
-- Create portfolio entry
-- Update ko-fi profile, link on website
+- Click a button to copy an SVG of all colors to be pasted into design software

 ## Stretch goals

 - Ability to define color space
-- Click a button to copy an SVG of all colors to be pasted into design software